About the Artist

 Third, Jafa is arguably one of the most vocal and insistent proponents of an ontological approach to black aesthetics.
 Of the inseparability between questions of black beauty and black being—a stance he announced back in his 2003 essay “My Black Death,” which we explored in our issue of the liquid blackness journal dedicated to “Black Ontology and the Love of Blackness.”[3]

 Finally, we are attentive to the ways the theoretical and critical concepts Jafa originated over the years—concepts such as “Black Visual Intonation,” the idea of black culture created in a “freefall,” the idea of “black potention,” which have been mobilized within an art practice that is specifically directed at black people while everybody else “gets to listen in”—have now become part of a popular critical vocabulary.
-Not only do they offer new ways to think about black expressive culture, but also challenge processes of art world evaluation and appreciation pitting them against the possibility for black artists to “self-authorize.”
-Reimagining the tension between tradition vs. innovation, appropriation vs. homage, singular vs. ensemblic authorship, and introduce new ways of thinking about the relationship between archives/collections/collectives.
+Not only do they offer new ways to think about black expressive culture, but they also challenge processes of art world evaluation and appreciation, pitting them against the possibility for black artists to “self-authorize.”
+Reimagining the tension between tradition vs. innovation, appropriation vs. homage, singular vs. ensemblic authorship, and introducing new ways of thinking about the relationship between archives/collections/collectives.

 This page does not attempt to be exhaustive; it only serves to collect Jafa’s main solo and group exhibitions; screenings/acquisitions of APEX, Dreams are Colder than Death, Love is the Message, the Message is Death; and his traveling show A Series of Utterly Improbable, Yet Extraordinary Renditions and The White Album (winner of the Golden Lion at the 58th Venice Bienniale).
 It will continue to be periodically updated.